 Reach out to me, Beth Tipps, with questions or to schedule a session.
 Most sessions take place on Thursdays at 10am, 2pm & 4pm or Fridays at 10am (in-person or Zoom).
 Other times can be made available by request!

 I received my spiritual direction training through Leadership Transformation’s Selah program.

 What other contemplative options do you have?

-We pause three times a year for half-day retreats at Restoration: In December (during Advent), March (during Lent), and in July.
+We pause three times a year for half-day retreats at Restoration: In December (during Advent), March (during Lent), and we provide a retreat guide you can take with you wherever you go during the summer.
 These are intentional times set aside to be still and listen to the Lord.
 We worship together and provide questions and prayer guides for you to use during the retreat time.
 It is hard to be still, but it helps when someone else holds the space for you.
 Just come and give it a try!
 The Lord is near.